susiecoleman/guide-to-web-programming/docs/html.md

 </html>
 ```

+In a html document there is a top level tag (`<html>`) and then the other tags are nested within these tags.
+Between an opening and closing tag of the same type there can be text and there can be other html tags

-Tags are nested and the structure of a webpage is like a tree.
+This means the structure of a webpage is like a tree.
 The `html` tag is the top level tag and it has 2 children `head` and `body`.
 The `head` tag has metadata about the page e.g. links to the css and the `body` tag contains the html for content that will appear on your site.

+#TODO Tree diagram

 This is a more complicated example including some more html tags.